-- Understanding of the causes of human action on flooding - Analysis of the measurements recorded by the scientific instruments to predict weather conditions - Details of the report with holistic understanding of the impact of flooding - Creativity in designing the personal flotation device and measurement instruments - Practicality of the emergency protocol - Demonstrated understanding in the final weather watch report
+- Understand of the effects of human action on flooding. - Analyse the measurements recorded by the scientific instruments to predict weather conditions. - Script details of the report with holistic understanding of the impact of flooding. - Design personal flotation devices and measurement instruments.